granoma/ML-Projects/README.md

 * Churn Customers Prediction
 1. data: 4 csv files
-2. code: Jupyter notebook
+2. code: Jupyter notebook (churn_git_notebook.ipynb)
-3. about files: explaining about the project and about the files
+3. about files: about the project, about the files